CaptOkie/code-first-think-later/README.md

 ## Operating Instructions
 - To log in as a Student, enter an ID between 1 to 25 and select Student Login.
 - To log in as an Admin, enter an ID of either 1 or 2 and select Admin Login.
-- The logout button is in the window's menu bar.
 - **NOTE** Logging out restarts the application and will end a valgrind session as if the application has ended.